-Active Protection System Lenovo ThinkPad ThinkPad logo TrackPoint
+Active Protection System Lenovo ThinkPad TrackPoint

-Microsoft, Windows, and Windows Server are trademarks of the Microsoft group of companies.
+Microsoft, Windows, Windows Server, and Cortana are trademarks of the Microsoft group of companies.

 DisplayPort, Mini DisplayPort (mDP), and VESA are trademarks of the Video Electronics Standards Association.

 Other company, product, or service names may be the trademarks or service marks of others.